syncfusion-content/javascript-docs/js/api/ejDropDownList.md

-Defines the text value to be displayed in the DropDownList textbox.
+Defines the text value that is displayed in the DropDownList textbox.

 Default Value: